2022–23 Russian Premier League: Tournament format and regulations

 The 16 teams play a round-robin tournament whereby each team plays each one of the other teams twice, once at home and once away.
 Thus, a total of 240 matches played, with 30 matches played by each team.

 The season started 15 July, with the first half of the season ending on 13 November, allowing for the 2022 FIFA World Cup.
-The second half of the season will begin the weekend of 4-5 March with the final round of matches scheduled for 3 June 2023.
+The second half of the season began the weekend of 4–5 March with the final round of matches scheduled for 3 June 2023.